 \item \textbf{Simplicity:} Direct modification of predicted probabilities eliminates the need for substantial changes to the loss function, thus facilitating implementation.

-\item \textbf{Faster convergence:} In some cases, direct updates can accelerate convergence due to a more accurate representation of hierarchical relationships, thus reducing the overall training time.

 \item \textbf{Improved performance in specific scenarios:} Depending on the problem and dataset, direct updates may provide superior performance in certain circumstances, especially when incorporating class relationships into the loss function is challenging.

 \item \textbf{Easier calibration:} Direct modification of predicted probabilities can facilitate calibration of the model output to more closely match the true label distribution.